 Social Security Changes to the 2021 Earnings Limit

 For recipients still working who haven’t reached their full retirement age, there are changes to the earnings limit for 2021.
-The earnings limit has been increased to $18,960 for 2021, which is up from $18,240.
+The earnings limit has been increased to $18,960, which is up from $18,240.
 Therefore, for every $2 of earned income above the $18,960 limit, Social Security will withhold $1 of benefits.
 Again, this earning limit only applies to workers who are receiving Social Security benefits and have not reached their full retirement age.
-For workers who will reach their full retirement age in 2021, a different earnings limit is applied; for every $3 of income earned above $50,520, $1 of Social Security benefits will be withheld until the month full retirement age is reached.
-Once full retirement age is reached, the earnings limits no longer apply.
+A different earnings limit applies for workers who will reach their full retirement age in 2021.
+For every $3 of income earned above $50,520, $1 of Social Security benefits will be withheld until the month full retirement age is reached.
+Once a person reaches full retirement age, the earnings limits no longer apply to them.